General debate of the seventy-first session of the United Nations General Assembly: Organisation and subjects

 The order of speakers is given first to member states, then observer states and supranational bodies.
 Any other observers entities will have a chance to speak at the end of the debate, if they so choose.
 Speakers will be put on the list in the order of their request, with special consideration for ministers and other government officials of similar or higher rank.
 According to the rules in place for the General Debate, the statements should be in of the United Nations official languages of Arabic, Chinese, English, French, Russian or Spanish, and will be translated by the United Nations translators.
-Each speaker is requested to provide 20 advance copies of their statements to the conference officers to facilitate translation and to be presented at the podium.
+Each speaker is requested to provide 20 copies of their statements in advance to the conference officers to facilitate translation and to be presented at the podium.
 Though there is no time limit for speeches, a voluntary guideline of 15 minutes is requested.
 The chosen theme for the debate is "The Sustainable Development Goals: a [sic] universal push to transform our world."